What is Wrongful Termination Law?

 You can use direct or circumstantial evidence to prove you were terminated for discriminatory reasons.
 Direct evidence is the strongest way to show that the decision to fire you was motivated by employment discrimination because it includes statements by your manager and/or supervisor that you are being let go because of your membership in a protected class.
 However, direct evidence is hard to come by because your managers are likely well-trained and will give you another reason for your wrongful discharge.
 In these cases, you will need to prove your case with circumstantial evidence.

 Cases involving circumstantial evidence will employ a legal method called “burden shifting.”
 In these cases, you will need to show that you are a member of a protect class, you were qualified for the position and you were replaced by a person who is not a member of your protected class.
 After you have done this, the court will presume you were fired because of your class membership—unless your employer can satisfy their burden of establishing that you were fired for a legitimate reason.
 You will then be responsible for showing that your employer’s reason was pretext for discrimination.

 Employers generally cannot fire employees as retaliation for engaging in legally protected activities.
-Examples of protected activities include reporting illegal conduct, requesting reasonable accommodations, filing a workers’ comp claim or complaining about wage-and-hour violations.
-To be successful, you will need to prove you engaged in a protected activity and that your employer knew about it, and fired you because of it.
+Examples of protected activities include whistleblowing on illegal conduct or unsafe working conditions; requesting reasonable accommodations; filing a workers’ comp claim; or complaining about wage-and-hour violations.
+To be successful, you will need to prove you engaged in a protected activity that your employer knew about and that they fired you because of it.

-Below are some common questions you might want to consider when meeting with an employment attorney for the first time.
+Below are some common questions you might want to consider when meeting with an employment attorney and getting legal advice for the first time.